GeoscienceAustralia/sar-pipeline/README.md

 # sar-pipeline

 This repository contains code for running SAR processing pipelines on the NCI and AWS.
 Currently, this codebase supports two pipelines for generating Sentinel-1 Normalised Radar Backscatter (NRB).
+Detailed usage docs are provided below:

 * [isce3_rtc (Sentinel-1 IW) that can be run locally and on AWS](docs/pipelines/isce3_rtc.md)
 * [pyroSAR-GAMMA (Sentinel-1 IW/EW) that can be run on the NCI](docs/pipelines/pyrosar_gamma.md)